Reivajar/A-BCN-Paradox/README.md

 ## Research Methods

 For modeling and simulating an urban environment to test these changes a microscopic agent-based simulation approach is followed.
 With this in mind, a common framework applied to transportation modeling in cities called SUMO.
-This software can simulate virtually any element moving around a city or region as individual agents according to different rules. (***citation SUMO guide or similar***).
+This software can simulate virtually any element moving around a city or region as individual agents according to different rules.

 Additionally, this framework allows to run mesoscopic simulations based on a queueing: it is, instead of simulating every agent behavior independently as in an agent-based approach, every street segment is modeled as a queue of vehicles. (***citation of thesis ref***).
 This approach implies important performance improvements that can be used for simulating larger environments (i.e. an entire city).
 Consequently, for validating the results of the microsimulation a mesoscopic model is calibrated.
 It will be as well useful for being able to run larger scenarios more efficiently.